arcus/education_modules/setting_up_git_mac_and_linux/setting_up_git_mac_and_linux.md

 If you get an error message instead, you may need to [install Git](https://carpentries.github.io/workshop-template/#git) before continuing with the lesson.

 <div class = "important">
 If you don't have Git installed already, go ahead and try downloading it using the links above, but if you have problems talk to your own institution's tech support.
-Especially if your computer is was issued by your employer, they might have put up very high barriers to downloading and installing things.
+Especially if your computer was issued by your employer, they might have put up very high barriers to downloading and installing things.
 </div>

 ## Global configurations